wwatson4506/MSC/README.md

 MSC in non-blocking mode is using tonton81's CircularBuffer and luni64's attachYieldFunc libraries.
 As such, using attachYieldFunc requires any while statements to include the yield() function to keep it from blocking.
 I have tried to comment the source code heavily to explain what is going on.

-THIS IS JUST PROOf OF CONCEPT:)
+THIS IS JUST PROOF OF CONCEPT:)

 There are probably better way's to do this.
 Still learning.